These new Dockwa partner marinas are helping make boaters' lives easier when securing transient or long-term dockage! See who's new and...

-A boat's draft is the measurement of vertical distance between the boat's waterline and the bottom of its keel, and this measurement determines the minimum depth of water over which a boat can safely navigate.
-When you hear "What does she draw?" the question at hand is, "What depth of water is required for the boat to float?"
+A boat's draft is the vertical distance between the boat's waterline and the bottom of its keel.
+This measurement determines the minimum depth of water over which a ship can safely navigate.
+So when you hear "What does she draw?" the question at hand is, "What depth of water is required for the boat to float?"

-As a captain requests dockage from a marina, the marinas will likely ask for a boat's draft as they take the reservation details, and often posts Mean Low Water of its harbor and slips so that potential guests can make the call without an extra VHF or phone call.
+As a captain requests dockage from a marina, the marinas will likely ask for a boat's draft as they take the reservation details and often post Mean Low Water of its harbor and slips so that potential guests can make the call without an extra VHF or phone call.